Using omniplate to analysis data from plate readers¶

 p.rename({'77.WT' : 'WT', '409.Hxt4' : 'Hxt4'})

-to simplify strains 77.WT to WT and 409.Hxt4 to Hxt4, and where the dictionary comprises pairs of (old name, new name).
+to simplify strains 77.WT to WT and 409.Hxt4 to Hxt4.
+The dictionary comprises pairs of (old name, new name).

 The plate reader often does not perfectly increment time between measurements and different experients can have slightly different time points despite the plate reader having the same settings.
 These unique times prevent the plotting module seaborn from taking averages.